-This is Section/Lesson 4 covering Real Estate.
-If your initial reaction is to skip this section, please don't -- real estate can work well for those looking for income and those looking for growth.
-Again, it's easy reading, intended for someone who has had little if any investment experience.
+This is Chapter/Lesson 4 covering Real Estate.
+If your initial reaction is to skip this chapter, please don't -- real estate can work well for those looking for income and those looking for growth.
+Like all the chapters, this is easy reading, intended for someone who has had little if any investment experience, and only takes a few minutes.
+When you've read the 5 chapters, you'll be ready to invest.
 To start at the beginning, please go here.
 A glossary of investment terms is here.

 There are simple and convenient ways of doing this, like real estate mutual funds or Real Estate Investment Trusts, covered later.

 But I want to focus on investments which you might initially think are too much trouble but can be virtually hassle free: purchasing one or more apartments and renting them.
 I cover this because these investments can deliver superior results.
 Depending on how they're structured, they can achieve more income than bonds plus, unlike bonds, the investment can also grow in value as the real estate appreciates.
 And if the investment is structured for growth, it can perform better than stocks with significantly less volatility.

 Regarding my claim that this investment can be virtually hassle free, you can read more on that here.

 Real Estate Purchased in Cash Principally for Income

 If your interest is only in growth, skip this part and go to the next heading on this page.

 The analysis that follows is intended for a person who has considered bonds and is looking for income.
 This works well for someone with considerable cash, perhaps a person who gets a sizeable amount of money from a divorce, or from the sale of a residence, and can pay cash for the apartment (why pay 5% - 6% to the bank for a mortgage on an investment property?).